major/major.io/content/post/2020-01-24-disable-nvidia-gpu-thinkpad-t490.md

   site: "@majorhayden"
   title:  Disable Nvidia GPU on the Thinkpad T490
   description: >-
-    Fedora 17's code name was Beefy Miracle and it had a great mascot.
-You can see it at boot time with a few quick changes.
+    The Lenovo ThinkPad T490 is a great laptop, but it comes with some discrete GPU challenges.
   image: images/20191212-t490.png
 categories:
   - Blog Posts